hamedpro/freeflow-core/README.md

 <h1>stable checks</h1>
-there are few things that may happen any time that code changes. they have to be considered but may be forgotten. list of them is attached here: when you want to say something is stable these must be checked. for example before each stable release or merge something to stable branch.
+there are few things that may happen any time that code changes. they have to be considered but may be forgotten. list of them is always kept in stablility_tests.txt when you want to say something is stable these must be checked. for example before each stable release or merge something to stable branch.

-// todo complete here